honeyhiveai/typescript-sdk/docs/models/components/metrictype.md

 # MetricType

-Type of the metric - "custom", "model" or "human"
+Type of the metric - "custom", "model", "human" or "composite"

 ## Example Usage